mkloubert/vs-script-commands/README.md

 #### Commands [[&uarr;](#settings-)]

-Define one or more command, by defining its `id` and the script file (relative to your workspace) which should be executed:
+Define one or more command, by defining its `id` and the script file, which should be executed:

 ```json
 {